cihanerdogan99/cihanerdogan99/README.md

 <h1 align="center">Hi 👋, I'm Cihan Erdoğan</h1>
-<h3 align="center">From İzmir.
-I'm focused on data science and trying to improve myself.</h3>
+<h3 align="center">From İstanbul I'm focused on data science and trying to improve myself.</h3>